 Dreaming of the pitter-patter of little feet in your home?
 If starting a family is in your near-term plans, now is a good time to take stock of your overall financial situation to determine any changes you may want to make before the addition of a new family member.

 Babies are irresistible, and there is no shortage of adorable baby-related items, from clothing to accessories, that add to the excitement of welcoming a newborn.
 But children are also quite expensive.
-And while starting a family is one of the most exciting times of your life, it can also be one of the scariest when it comes to finances.
+Managing expenses as a couple can seem complicated already, and while starting a family is one of the most exciting times of your life, it can also be one of the scariest when it comes to finances.

 According to recent data published by the U.S. Department of Agriculture, the average cost of raising a child born in 2017 through the age of 17 was $233,610, not including the cost of a college education.
 While childcare costs vary significantly, depending on factors such as where a family resides and whether they have multiple kids, no matter how you look at it, providing for the needs of children is an expensive proposition.
 It makes sense to get a solid hold on where your finances stand and what you’re already spending in an average year, so you can learn how your expenses are likely to change with the addition of a child.